Department Chair: Elaine Rutherford

 362 Digital Video II.
 (4)

-Advanced camera, lighting, and sound recording techniques.
-In addition to Final Cut Pro, other advanced software are introduced: After Effects, Pro Tools, DVD Studio Pro and Cleaner.
+Advanced camera, lighting, sound, and editing techniques.
+In addition to Final Cut Pro, other advanced software are introduced: After Effects, Pro Tools, and DVD Studio Pro.
 Prerequisite: 262.
 Spring.

 371 Individual Learning Project.
 (1-4)

 Supervised reading or research at the upper-division level.
 Permission of department chair and completion and/or concurrent registration of 12 credits within the department required.
 Consult department for applicability towards major requirements.
 Not available to first-year students.